c-allergic/2024-Summer-UGRP/UGRP.typ

 #jinguo([First introduce an concept ("What"), then explain "Why" and then "How".
 You usually starts with "How"...])

 Firstly, we give a formal definition of the Quadratic Unconstrained Binary Optimization (QUBO) model.
 Definition: The QUBO model is expressed by the optimization problem:
-$ "QUBO: minimize/maximize" y=x^t Q x $ where x is a vector of binary decision variables and Q is a square matrix of constants.
+$ "QUBO: minimize/maximize" y=x^t Q x $ where $x$ is a vector of binary decision variables and $Q$ is a square matrix of constants.
+It is worth noticing that the there are distinct differences between QUBO and Circuit SAT since, firstly, the former is a optimization problem and the latter is a decision problem and secondly, QUBO is unconstrained and Circuit SAT is constrained.
+However, by constructing $Q$ properly, one could implicitly introduce the constraints into the QUBO model.

 For constrained optimization problems, quadratic penalties are introduced to simulate the constraints so that the constraints problems could be re-formulated into QUBO problems effectively @glover2022quantum.
-As an example, we consider the logical operations and their corresponding QUBO penalties in Table 1.
+As an example, we consider the logical operations that are common in Circuit SAT and their corresponding QUBO penalties in Table 1.

 #align(center)[
   #figure(table(